wfaguy/workflows/Wfa Docs Generator 2.0/readme.md

 # Export to dar-file
 You will notice that the commands to document the different objects have an additional option to export to dar-files.
-This requires a loop-back credentials to invoke this export.
-This is not implemented in the workflow, but would be 5-minute change.
+This requires a loop-back credentials to invoke this export, as it will then invoke rest to itself (localhost).
+It now defaults to https://localhost, but can be overwritten in the commands.
+It assumes a loop-back credentials "localhost", and can again be overridden in the commands.
-Let me know if that's a requirement and I'll post an update.